Betsy McGinn, CEO, McGinn eComm

 Ecommerce certainly is not a future concept.
 It’s already here, growing—and dramatically changing the landscape for everything from food and beverage R&D to consumers’ purchase decisions.
-Each day brings more new foods and drinks exclusively developed for online sales—ranging from Amazon’s Wickedly Prime teas, snacks, soups and spreads; to PepsiCo’s new “Drinkfinity” flavor pods.
+Each day brings more new foods and drinks exclusively developed for online sales—ranging from Amazon’s Wickedly Prime teas, snacks, soups and spreads; to PepsiCo’s “Drinkfinity” flavor pods.

 This is a “must-hear” session for food and beverage company vice presidents of Innovation, Sales & Distribution , R&D, Packaging, Marketing and Operations!